Festival fun for all the family

 People were encouraged to touch and smell the plants, while Alison and Steph explained their names and functions in the rainforest.
 A slideshow showcased images of Nevis’s habitats, including peatland.

-As well as being invited to share their favourite wild places with us, visitors were asked sign up for our email newsletter for a chance to win a bottle of Ben Lomond Gin's Schiehallion edition gin with the winner announced on the final day of the festival.
+As well as being invited to share their favourite wild places with us, visitors were asked to sign up for our email newsletter for a chance to win a bottle of Ben Lomond Gin's Schiehallion edition gin with the winner announced on the final day of the festival.

 And finally, we were delighted to present our 2025 John Muir Trust Wild Places Film Prize to Rachel Sarah for her film Finding Bo.
 Rachel's short film documented photographer Karen Miller's winter visits to Monadhliath Mountains to track a mountain hare she called Bo.
-Congratulations to Rachel and all the other entrants to the competition.
-We enjoyed looking at them all.

 Help us restore and expand our native woodlands